Regarding New Hospital Code for Dental Treatment Under General Anesthesia

 Answer:

 Yes, and dental advocates should strongly encourage them to do so.
 Dental advocates may wish to inform any payer (including any state Medicaid program) that has historically provided ASC payment for CPT 41899 (Miscellaneous Dental Procedures, i.e. the CPT code that historically has been reported for dental procedures) that dental procedures requiring general anesthesia are to be reported under HCPCS code G0330 beginning January 1, 2023, and that the national average rate associated with these procedures under G0330 has increased substantially.
+For example, North Carolina adopted the G0330 procedure code in NC Medicaid for services provided in an ASC, effective January 1, 2023.4

 Answer: